 Review your bank and credit card statements from the previous three to six months to get a comprehensive view of your expenses, both day to day and longer term.

-Then, make a list of everything you have spent to determine your monthly expenses.
+Then, compile a list of all expenses to determine your monthly payments.

-Next, consider your fixed and variable expenses carefully.
+Next, carefully review your fixed and variable expenses.

-Your variable expenses are those that aren’t consistent, like the amount you spend on groceries, dining out, entertainment, hobbies, travel, etc.
+Your variable expenses are those that aren’t fixed, such as the amount you spend on groceries, dining out, entertainment, hobbies, travel, etc.

-Understand the current situation by figuring out whether you’re positive or negative each month based on your monthly income less your monthly expenses.
+Understand the current situation by determining whether you’re positive or negative each month based on your income minus your expenses.

 If you’re positive each month (have money left over after paying expenses), you might put that amount toward paying off high-interest debts or toward a savings account for emergencies.

-Another option is to look into payday loan debt relief options or debt relief options for any other kind of debt you have.
+Another option is to explore payday loan debt relief or other debt relief options for any other debt you have.

 High-interest debts like payday loans can severely affect your retirement funds, so you should take advantage of any opportunity to pay them down and get rid of them.